 Moreover, all evaluation findings, good or bad, should be disseminated to broaden the evidence base (Van Dyke 2017; Zimmerman et al. 2021), ultimately working towards supporting the individuals and communities affected by organised crime and trafficking.
-Not sharing evaluations hinders the evolution of the accumulated knowledge base, yet it is still rare for unsuccessful programmes to be published, especially considering that NGO failures can result in a withdrawal of future funding (Davy 2016).
-In a notable exception, Zimmerman and colleagues (2021) presented valuable insights into an ineffective intervention through a theory-based realist evaluation lens, focusing on context and implementation failures.
+Not sharing evaluations hinders the evolution of the accumulated knowledge base, yet it is still rare for unsuccessful programmes to be reported, especially considering that NGO failures can result in a withdrawal of future funding (Davy 2016).
+In a notable exception, Zimmerman et al. (2021) present valuable insights into an ineffective intervention, through the theory-based realist evaluation lens, focusing on context and implementation failures.